Build the Right Ebook Pricing Strategy

 Market Value

 Beyond a lower price point, expect to see the use of “free items” competing with publishers’ attempts to get paid for the education or entertainment value of their books and content.
-We expect that excerpts, teasers and subscription tests will come to own a lot of what traditional publishers are doing in the “free space,” and they’ll likely compete head to head on cheap ebooks with self-publishers who may not have the same profit motive.
+We expect that excerpts, teasers, and subscription tests will come to own a lot of what traditional publishers are doing in the “free space,” and they’ll likely compete head to head on cheap ebooks with self-publishers who may not have the same profit motive.

 The key for publishers trying to run a self-sustaining company is how they can use marketing at low price points to create future demand at higher prices.
 Until then, publishers should exercise creativity and experiment with pricing, since with ebooks there’s no peeling a sticker off the back of the book when you want to change a price.
-One of the most used features of distribution on our CoreSource platform are price changes, which shows us that there is a high level of price experimentation happening in the market.
+One of the most used features of distribution on our CoreSource platform is price changes, which shows us that there is a high level of price experimentation happening in the market.

 Consider these when setting retail prices for ebooks.